High interest rates in the US will threaten Brazil's economic growth - News

 Currently fixed in the range between 0% and 0.25% per year, the US interest rate should start to rise from March, according to perspectives advanced by Fed directors in a statement on Wednesday (26).
 Forecasts point to at least three rate jumps by the end of 2022 with the aim of containing inflation in the United States.

-Rachel de Sá, head of economics at Rico Investimentos, believes that the eventual decision to be confirmed makes investment in Brazil less attractive, even though the Selic rate figure at a much higher level than the interest rates offered in developed countries.
+Rachel de Sá, head of economics at Rico Investimentos, believes that the decision, to be confirmed, makes investment in Brazil less attractive, even though the Selic rate figure at a much higher level than the interest rates offered in developed countries.

 “Investors see US sovereign bonds as a zero-risk asset.
 If there is no risk and they offer a slightly higher return, they think twice before taking more risk looking for a return”, explains Rachel.